GreenGiraffe1/Item-Catalog/README.md

 users from doing the same, or from creating new content themselves.

 ## Setup:
-Begin the setup by making sure you have an active Internet connection, and that Python 2.7x is installed on your system.
+Begin the setup by making sure you have an active Internet connection.
+Python 2.7x and Oracle VM VirtualBox must be installed on your system.
 Then clone all files from the GitHub repository to the same local directory.

 ###### You'll need to have accounts with Facebook and Google, and create a new app ID with each provider: